Need help? Contact us or call us on

 A full list of registration information – Organisation Details (mandatory); Importer Details (if applicable); General Device Details (mandatory); IVD Details (if applicable) – is available from MHRA as an Excel spreadsheet at Manufacturer and Device and Product and Importer Attributes.

-For each Manufacturer, required details include:
+For each manufacturer, required details include:

 • Legal entity name and address as it appears on the device labelling/packaging